 Thanks to the high ceilings in indoor basketball courts, high lumen LED lights will come in handy.
 Preferably, you should choose lights of between 265 and 325W.
 While at it, ensure that you use between 6 and 8 units within the court.

-- Super Bright & Energy Saving: The led flood light can produce up to 11000lm super bright white light.
+- 150W Brightness & Energy Saving: The led flood light can produce up to 11000 lumens bright white light.
 Perfect replacement for 750W halogen bulb equivalent, saving over 80% on the electricity bill.

-- Good Dissipation: As a led outside lights which design with Special multiple groove shape, speed up heat dissipation, perfect to extend the service lifespan(about 30,000 hours).
+- Good Dissipation: As a led outside lights which design with special multiple groove shape, speed up heat dissipation, good to extend the service lifespan(about 30,000 hours).
 And ETL Listed and UL plug, which can provide safety guaranteede.

 - IP66 Waterproof Flood Light: As a waterproof led flood lights outdoor with an IP66 rating, suitable for both indoor and outdoor lighting, can be applied in gardens, squares, factories, docks, stadiums and other places where lighting is needed.